Parth-Manav/Nightmare-fishing-bot/README.md

 # Stardust Pond Bot 🎣

-A professional Discord bot featuring an interactive daily fishing game.
+A Discord bot featuring an interactive daily fishing game.
 Users can fish once per day, track their streaks, and compete on the leaderboard.

 ## Features